no-more-secrets/parsco/README.md

 ```
 where `R` is the `value_type` of the parser `f`.

-The `cat` parser runs multiple string-yielding parsers in se-
+The `cat` parser runs multiple string-yielding parsers in sequence
-quence and concatenates the results into one string.
+and concatenates the results into one string.
 ```cpp
 template<typename...
 Parsers>
 parser<std::string> cat( Parsers... ps );